-Foundation courses include BIOL 12 (Cell Structure and Function, fall and spring); BIOL 13 (Gene Expression and Inheritance, winter and summer); BIOL 14 (Physiology, fall and winter); BIOL 15 (Genetic Variation and Evolution, winter), BIOL 16 (Ecology, fall and spring) and Biology 19 (Honors Cell Structure and Function, fall, open only to first-year students).
+Foundation courses include BIOL 12 (Cell Structure and Function, fall and spring); BIOL 13 (Gene Expression and Inheritance, winter and summer); BIOL 14 (Physiology, summer and winter); BIOL 15 (Genetic Variation and Evolution, winter), BIOL 16 (Ecology, fall and spring) and Biology 19 (Honors Cell Structure and Function, fall, open only to first-year students).
 Students must successfully complete three of the five Foundation courses for the major.
 A Biology minor must successfully complete two Foundation courses.
 Students interested in Biology FSP are encouraged to take BIOL 16 in fall or spring of their first year and BIOL 15 in their first or second year.

 To complete the major, students, in consultation with their faculty advisor, focus in an Area of Concentration by taking seven additional courses including two advanced courses numbered 50 and above.
 A student minoring in Biology must complete four additional courses.
 Additional prerequisites for the major and minor include CHEM 5 and CHEM 6, and one quantitative course from among COSC 1, ENGS 20, EARS 17, BIOL 29, MATH 4, and MATH 8 or above.
 MATH 10 (or equivalent) also satisfies the quantitative requirement.
 In addition, many graduate and professional schools require CHEM 51-52 for admission, so we highly recommend that students consider taking these courses while at Dartmouth.
-Although non-majors can (and are encouraged to) enroll in BIOL 11 and Foundation courses, the department also offers a course intended primarily for non-majors: BIOL 2 (Human Biology, fall).